Pyprohly/redditwarp/docs/source/user-guide/the-procedure-index.rst

 Get vs. fetch
 -------------

-The `.get()` and `.fetch()` methods are used to retrieve a resource by ID.
+The `get()` and `fetch()` methods are used to retrieve a resource by ID.
 These procedures are shared by the majority of resource kinds in the procedure index.
-The difference between them is that `.fetch()` raises an exception when it fails to retrieve a resource, whereas `.get()` will return `None`.
+The difference between them is that `fetch()` raises an exception when it fails to retrieve a resource, whereas `get()` will return `None`.

-The exception type thrown by `.fetch()` is not sugar-coated and may vary based on the behaviour of the underlying endpoint.
+The exception type thrown by `fetch()` is not sugar-coated and may vary based on the behaviour of the underlying endpoint.
 In some cases, the API does not produce an error when a retrieval fails and instead returns no information.
-RedditWarp will force an exception in these cases by raising a synthetic :exc:`redditwarp.exceptions.NoResultException` exception.
+RedditWarp will force an exception to occur in these cases by raising a synthetic :exc:`redditwarp.exceptions.NoResultException` exception.

 ::